One country, three books

 Also, in the lobby of the hotel, she has the chance to discuss with many important Romanian politicians, officers and culture people, each discussion offering a great opportunity to approach topics related to Romanians daily life.
 As the author says, Athenee Palace was one of the few places in the world where Nazis, French, British, American and Jewish officials were staying at the same table.

-For sure an intriguing novel, Athene Palace will draw your attention and will raise many questions.
+For sure an intriguing novel and one of the best books about Romania, Athene Palace will draw your attention and will raise many questions.

 Robert Kaplan, an American author of 16 foreign politics and travel books, is one of New York Times bestselling author, also included twice by the Foreign Policy magazine in “Top 100 Global Thinkers”.
 The New York Times even nominated him among the most influential analysts of the post-World War II era, together with Paul Kennedy and Samuel Huntington.